leo-ard/LLM-With-Straps/README.md

 $ cp llm-straps__1.py llm-straps.py # we now use the generated llm-straps as our main one, and it now uses chat gpt 3.5 to do requests !
 ```

-Funny enough, this change has been incorporated in this git commit : e37254dda386a63f7173e0e65a332e8a20cb1a58
+Funny enough, this change has been incorporated in this git commit : [e37254d](https://github.com/leo-ard/LLM-With-Straps/commit/e37254dda386a63f7173e0e65a332e8a20cb1a58)

+Another demo with a beep command line utility :
 ```
 $ python llm-straps.py --boot "Add a simple command --beep in the 'main' function that prints boop to the screen" Function 'main' modified successfully.